contentful/slash-developers/docs/net/tutorials/managment-api.md

 }
 ```

 Both the min and the max value are nullable.
-This means you can create size validators that validate that an array contains at least a set number of items, but without an upper bound.
+You can create size validators that validate that an array contains at least a set number of items, but without an upper bound.
 Or contains a maximum of a set number of items but may also be empty.

 ```csharp
 // This SizeValidator allows a maximum of 5 items, but as it has no minimum value it can contain 0 items.